knative/community/ROLES.md

 ### Requirements

-- Member of the Knative github org
+- Member of the Knative GitHub org
   - Create a PR adding yourself as a Member to [knative.yaml](../main/peribolos/knative.yaml) and/or to [knative-sandbox.yaml](../main/peribolos/knative-sandbox.yaml)